top of page

 • provisions on the specific business sector (single purpose).

-Conformity with the other investment provisions mentioned above will determine the incentive and/or facility that the entrepreneurs will obtain.
-After submitting the data, the entrepreneurs also need to conduct business activities clarification on the following:
+Conformity with the other investment provisions mentioned above will determine the incentive and/or facilities that entrepreneurs will obtain.
+After submitting the required data, the entrepreneurs also need to undergo a clarification process for their business activities, including:

-• principal business activities, which are business activities as stated in the deed of incorporation, and have a commercial purpose, revenue sources, or generate profit for the entrepreneurs;
+• principal business activities are defined as those stated in the deed of incorporation, serving a commercial purpose, acting as revenue sources, or generating profits for the entrepreneurs;

 • supporting business activities as follows: